poomnupong/azure-networking/001-skytap-networking-overview/readme.md

-# Skytap on Azure networking overview
+# Skytap on Azure networking overview and basic connectivity

-This article summarize basic connectivity between Azure and Skytap over ExpressRoute.
+This article summarize basic connectivity between Azure and Skytap over ExpressRoute with scripts to set up a test environment.
 It complements [networking section of Skytap documentation](https://help.skytap.com/network-overview.html) and focus on connectivity components in Azure.

 You can read about Skytap on Azure in [this press release](https://www.skytap.com/press-releases/skytap-on-azure-publicly-available/).